Random-typ/Random-typ/README.md

 <!--
 # Hello there 👋
 My name is Luca im live in germany and will finish secondary school in July 2023.
 I have been teaching myself programming since 2018, mostly in C++ but also C, C#, Javascript, Typescript, .NET Core, HTML and CSS.

+Hier text von wegen repos und so was für Projekte und sprachen.